m0rtyn/cv/src/FE_EN.md

   **Stack**: React, TypeScript, Apollo Client (GraphQL), RadixUI, Trading View Charts, ThirdWeb/Wagmi, FSD

-  - Implemented a killer feature: a gaming price chart for cryptocurrencies with real-time updates and high FPS.
-Documented the code and screen recordings to help the team understand the magic happening there.
-[Demo ▶️](https://youtu.be/4XyXVeOLq8Q)(https://bit.ly/cv-demo-1)
+  - **Developed key features**:
-  - Developed core features: 3 out of 5 gaming modes, while maintaining and enhancing all 5
+    - 3 gaming modes, while maintaining and enhancing all 5
+    - Fast and seamless realtime price chart [Demo ▶️](https://youtu.be/4XyXVeOLq8Q)(https://bit.ly/cv-demo-1)
-  - Created a authentication flow: OAuth, Web3, Referral codes and NFTs.
+    - Complex authentication flow: OAuth, Web3, Referral codes and login by NFTs
+  - Created documentation and screen recordings to enhance team understanding of the code
-  - Defined a flexible system design (FSD) and the technical stack for the application
+  - Designed a flexible architecture (FSD) and selected the technical stack for the application
-  - Ensured the consistency of the design system despite changes in the design team, pivots, and transition to a mobile audience
+  - Ensured the consistency of the design system despite change of the design team, project pivot, and transition to a mobile audience
-  - Increase team's DX by implementing AI tooling, unit testing, linting, code formatting and utilizing Telegram bots for easy PR reviews and task assignments.
+  - Increase team's DevEx by implementing AI tooling, unit testing, linting, formatting and utilizing bots for easy PR reviews and task assignments

 - ### Frontend Developer @ Vilantis.ai *8 mos (Apr'22 — Dec'22)*